Notice of Pre-AIA or AIA Status

 Claim(s) 1-2, 5 and 8-11 is/are rejected under 35 U.S.C.
 102(a)(1) as being anticipated by Switalski et al., US Patent Application Publication 2022/0048432 A1 (“Switalski”).

-As per Claims 1, 9, 10, 11, and 12, regarding “a navigation device comprising: a processor; and memory storing instructions; wherein the instructions, when executed by the processor, cause the navigation device to send in real-time a driving image of a vehicle captured at least one camera installed in the vehicle to an external terminal located outside the vehicle, and to receive from the external terminal driving assistance information generated based on at least one of a voice and a gesture of a user of the external terminal for the driving image from the external terminal wherein the external terminal receives a current location information of the vehicle”.
+As per Claims 1, 9, 10, 11, and 12, regarding “a navigation device of a vehicle comprising: a processor; and memory storing instructions; wherein the instructions, when executed by the processor, cause the navigation device to while the vehicle is driving to the vehicle’s destination send using wireless communication in real-time a driving image of the vehicle captured at least one camera installed in the vehicle such that an external terminal located outside the vehicle receives the driving image of the vehicle, wherein the driving image of the vehicle includes visual information on a first branch path and a second branch path at a junction, into which the vehicle is capable of entering, and to receive from the external terminal driving assistance information generated based on at least one of a voice and a gesture of a user of the external terminal for the driving image from the external terminal wherein the external terminal receives a current location information of the vehicle”.
 Switalski in at least paragraph 13 discloses an image sensor for capturing video footage of the road ahead.
 Switalski in at least paragraph 23 further discloses that driving information may be transmitted to a remote data logging system after a driving incident (Switalski, paragraph 34).
 Further, regarding the new limitations, P1 discloses that the invention relates to a mobile device, such as a smartphone or temporarily installable device on the vehicle configured to log driving information such as video footage associated with how the vehicle is driven.
 This is real-time imagery.
 Moreover, P17 discloses that the mobile device is voice-activated, so this is the external terminal being activated by a voice or gesture of the user.
 Finally, P63, along with numerous other places discloses that the device sets a geographic map and route between a start (i.e. current) location and a destination location.
-For claim 11, P272 discloses a text displayed on the screen.
+P272 discloses a text displayed on the screen.
 As such, all new amendments are taught by Switalski.
 Specifically, the limitations above also states that the data is transmitted to a remote data logging system, which is equivalent to the external terminal being outside of the vehicle.
-Regarding claim 12, the specific location of the external terminal is nonfunctional descriptive material because it does not change the structure of the device.

-Regarding “provide a driving route of the vehicle in the real space corresponding to the driving image based on the driving assistance information by using at least one of a display unit and a speaker.
+Regarding “output using at least one of a display and a speaker, a driving route of the vehicle corresponding to the target branch path among the first branch path and the second branch path in the real space corresponding to the driving image based on the driving assistance information.
 Switalski in at least paragraph 38 disclose the mobile device having a display and a speaker.
 Switalski in at least paragraph 255 discloses displaying to the driver alternative routes where events have occurred that cause traffic build up (for example accidents).

 As per Claim 2, which depends from Claim 1, regarding “wherein the driving assistance information comprises display information inputted by a user of the external terminal for the driving image displayed on the external terminal, and the control unit displays the display information on the display unit together with the driving image displayed on the display unit”.
 Switalski in at least paragraph 255 discloses displaying to the driver alternative routes where events have occurred that cause traffic build up (for example accidents).